 - Available in a variety of gear ratios up to 8.2:1

-The flagship reel that got the Shimano name on the map, the Bantam has gone through many revisions and improvements since the 1970’s.
-Today, it remains one of the most popular baitcasting reels offered by Shimano for both beginners and experienced angler alike.
-You’ll get a range of features including a CoreSolid body construction that offers extreme durability, as well as lightweight full-aluminum components that help with pitching and flipping.
+The flagship reel that got the Shimano name on the map, the Bantam has gone through many revisions and improvements since the 1970s.
+Today, it remains one of the most popular baitcasting reels offered by Shimano for both beginners and experienced anglers alike.
+You’ll get a range of features, including a CoreSolid body construction that offers extreme durability, as well as lightweight full-aluminum components that help with pitching and flipping.

 - Ergonomic design for extreme comfort over long hours of use